Lac-Notre-Dame-Usher-Lake-Association/lacnotredame.github.io/about/meeting-en.md

 date: 2026-06-24
 ---

-### Annual Association Meeting - July 4th, 2026 at 4:00 PM at the Rupert Community Center
+### Annual Association Meeting (AGM) - July 4th, 2026 at 4:00 PM at the Rupert Community Center

 If you are able to attend, we are looking forward to seeing you on July 4th!